datascienceucsc/dss-titanic/README.md

 # Titanic: Machine Learning from Disaster
-Anders Poirel - Data Science Slugs - Winter 2019

 ---

+*Author:* Anders Poirel for Data Science Slugs

-This is our repository for the Titanic competition on Kaggle.
+This the Data Science Slugs team's repository for the [Titanic](https://www.kaggle.com/c/titanic) competition on Kaggle.

 ## Getting Started

 ### Software Prerequisites

 #### Github
-Go to [GitHub] and create a user account.
+Go to [GitHub](https://github.com/) and create a user account.
 Message Ryan Darling or Anders Poirel on Slack so that you can be added as a collaborator on the project on GitHub.
 This is will be necessary for pushing your contributions to our repo.

 #### Git